-As depicted in Figure 1.1, compile-time checking of assertions is performed in our framework by a program analyzer and an assertion comparator.
-The analyzer module is an abstract interpreter which automatically derives properties of the program.
-The kind of analysis performed may be selected by the user or determined automatically based on the properties used in the current check assertions.
+Compile-time checking of assertions is performed in our framework (see Figure 1) by a program analyzer (the abstract interpreter) and an assertion comparator.
+Properties of the program are automatically derived by the analyzer module (the kind of analysis performed may be selected by the user or determined automatically based on the properties used in the current checked assertions).
 The derived properties are also expressed using assertions.
 They have the status "true," since they express properties which have been proved to hold.
 The true assertions are then compared against the given check assertions.
-The result might be that the assertion is validated or that it is proved not to hold.
-In the first case the corresponding assertions are rewritten as "checked" assertions; in the second case abstract symptoms are detected, the corresponding assertions are rewritten as "false" assertions, and error messages are presented to the user.
-Once again, diagnosis should be started, for example using abstract diagnosis [13,14], in order to detect the cause of the error.
+The result might be that the assertion is validated (in which case the corresponding assertions are rewritten as "checked" assertions) or it is proved not to hold, in which case abstract symptoms are detected, the corresponding assertions are rewritten as "false" assertions, and error messages are presented to the user.
+Once again, diagnosis should be started (for example using abstract diagnosis [12, 13]) in order to detect the cause of the error.
 It is also possible that a (part of the) assertion cannot be proved nor disproved.
-In this case some assertions, or part of them, remain in check status, and possibly warning messages are presented to the user.
+In this case some assertions (or part of them) remain in check status (and possibly warning messages are presented to the user).

-&lt;sup>5 As opposed to abstract incorrectness symptoms, which are the ones detected by compile-time checking.
+$^{^4}$ As oppossed to abstract incorrectness symptoms, which are the ones detected by compile-time checking.

-&lt;sup>6 It is out of the scope of this paper to discuss how program diagnosis should be performed.
-However, techniques such as declarative debugging [41,6,18,19], abstract debugging [13,14], or more traditional interactive debuggers [11,20] may be applied.
+5It is out of the scope of this paper to discuss how program diagnosis should be performed.
+However, techniques such as declarative debugging [35, 6, 17, 18] or abstract debugging [12, 13] may be applied.

 Note that it may also be interesting to implement analysis in a demand-driven way, so that information is inferred only for the program points which include assertions.
 The advantage of this approach is that it may be more efficient.
 However, three other considerations should be weighted against this.
 First, for many properties it is not possible to isolate the analysis of a given program point, and a global fixpoint has to be reached in any case, which requires analyzing at least the whole module involved.
 Also, the results of analysis are typically useful in other stages of compilation (e.g., to perform program specialization or other optimizations).
 Finally, in our experience bugs can often be detected by visual inspection of the assertions containing the information inferred by the analyzer, sometimes for program points which are "distant" from the user-provided check assertions.
-Compile-time checking is discussed further in Section 1.6.
+Compile-time checking is discussed further in Section 6.

-1.3 The Assertion Language
+3 The Assertion Language